juan-bol/workshop-k8s/README.md

 ip172-18-0-21-ccl3uukhtugg00877tk0.direct.labs.play-with-k8s.com:31934
 ```

-Now the application will be running.
+The application should be running in your browser.

+5. Delete the resources created in the step.

-## 3. Create a Pod and a Service using a YAML file
+## 3. Create a Namespace, a Pod and a Service using a YAML file

 We deployed the application using the command line.
 Now let's deploy it using a yaml file.